NPC-Studio/fabricator/README.md

 Includes a working Parser, Compiler, and VM for GML that compiles GML faster than GameMaker's VM mode and runs code faster than GameMaker's YYC mode.
-A new (in-development) FML language mode can be freely mixed with GML and allows for modern features such as lexical scoping and closures.
+A new (in-development) FML language mode can be freely mixed with GML and allows for modern features such as block scoping and closures.

 Provides an extremely rich FFI to Rust to replace GameMaker dll extensions.